kaycodes13/Silksong.Glissando/README.md

 ## For Mod Developers

-If you're making a mod that changes Hornet's velocity at any point - for example, a custom crest with custom FSM edits for its charged/dash/down attacks - the y velocities you set *won't* automatically flip when VVVVVV flips gravity.
+If you're developing a mod that changes Hornet's velocity at any point, the y velocities you set *may not* automatically flip when Glissando flips gravity.
+This is especially important for custom crests and tools, as any new FSM actions you add **will not** be affected by this mod.

-If you want your mod to be fully compatible with VVVVVV, you can check the value of the static boolean property `V6Plugin.GravityIsFlipped` and invert y velocities/movement when it's true.
+If you want your mod to be fully compatible with Glissando, you can check the value of the static boolean property `GlissandoPlugin.GravityIsFlipped` and invert any relevant y velocities or movement when it's true.